nss-day-cohort-35/working-title/README.md

 ## Visual Feature List

-To help you along, here is a visualization of the features, and behaviors of the application to get you started.
+To help you along, here is a visualization of a few features, as envisioned by one of your predecessors.

 ![nutshell features](./Nutshell.png)